Heart Lake to Mt. Sheridan

 Distance: 6 Miles

-Travel time to Bozeman: 4.5 hours
+Travel time to Bozeman: 3 hours (estimated arrival time in Bozeman is 5:00 pm)

 Our hike out will be through a dense lodgepole pine and spruce forest.
 Near the end of the hike, we will cross the Snake River a final time.
 We will depart at the South Entrance, where we will enjoy a fresh lunch, and drive back through the park to Bozeman.